NB Health Care

 Youth Jobs 2.0: Five Powerful Ways to Harness Digital Technology to Curb Youth Unemployment by Marcus Haymon, a project manager at Dalberg Global Development Advisors and co-deputy of the firm’s education to employment practice; and Rachna Saxena, a senior project manager at Dalberg.

-- Agriculture, Education, Energy, Entrepreneurship, Environment, Events and Competitions, Financial Inclusion, Health Care, Impact Assessment, Investing, NextBillion Originals, Technology
+- Agriculture, Education, Energy, Entrepreneurship, Environment, Health Care, Impact Assessment, Investing, NextBillion Originals, Technology